J-38 Morse Code straight key

 • − − −

-Also see Wikipedia's page about non-Roman alphabets in Morse code, and Dik T. Winter's page about various alphabets.
+Also see Wikipedia's page about non-Roman alphabets in Morse code, and this snapshot of Dik T. Winter's page about various alphabets.

 And, for generating Morse MIDI streams for mobile phone ring tones, see this Planet of Noise page.